Graduate Writing Certificate

 Portfolio: The Professional Portfolio will showcase your best work for an employer or audience in your chosen sector (ex. academia, industry).
 Like the portfolio for our Teaching & Communication certificate, this portfolio must be public-facing, such as a WordPress site; present a coherent professional “brand” for your goals; and contain a selection of documents that best represent your ability to write for your chosen audience(s).
 See the Writing Certificate Portfolio Information page for details.

-For questions or to learn more about the writing certificate, contact Katie Homar, Director of Academic and Engineering Writing Support.
+For questions about the logistics of the writing certificate, visit our FAQs page.
+For specific questions and to learn more about the writing certificate, contact Katie Homar, Director of Academic and Engineering Writing Support.